Alisha026/probabilistic_medseg/docs/results.md

 ![Reliability Diagram](assets/evaluation_showcase/reliability_diagram.png)

-**Analysis:** The Probabilistic U-Net's calibration curve stays consistently closer to the diagonal across confidence bins than MC Dropout's, which tends to show overconfidence in the higher-confidence bins — a common failure mode where a model's predicted probabilities skew higher than its true accuracy warrants.
-This visual pattern is consistent with the Probabilistic U-Net's lower ECE reported above.
+**Analysis:** The Probabilistic U-Net's calibration curve stays consistently closer to the diagonal across confidence bins than MC Dropout's, which tends to show overconfidence in the higher-confidence bins.
 ---

 ## Visual Analysis